micahondiwa/ml_dl-in-finance/0x11-multilayer_perceptron_stock_timing/README.md

 # Multilayer Perceptron: Market Timing of APPL stock with Hyper-parameter Tuning
- Multilayer Perceptron: Market Timing of APPL stock with Hyper-parameter Tuning
+ Multilayer Perceptron: Market Timing of APPL stock with Hyper-parameter Tuning.